Skip to main content

 That hectic week is now upon us!

-I will remain in Dublin, but will be moving to ÆON HOUSE, a small, Edwardian cottage in a secluded and less frequented quarter of the inner city.
+I will remain in Dublin, but will be moving to ÆON HOUSE, a small, mid-Victorian cottage in a secluded and less frequented quarter of the inner city.
 The house is situated between a maternity hospital and a local funeral parlour.
 If there is a metaphor here, perhaps it’s best not to dwell on it.

 I’ll endeavour to keep on top of correspondence and orders during all of this, but the latter half of October and early November might get more complex for me, so I would be grateful if you could keep this in mind should you need a response for anything.